cap-js/docs/node.js/fiori.md

     srv.on('boundActionOrFunction', 'MyEntity.drafts', /*...*/)
   ```

-It is also possible to use the array variant to register a handler for both entities, for example: `srv.on('boundActionOrFunction', ['MyEntity', 'MyEntity.drafts'], /*...*/)`.
+It's also possible to use the array variant to register a handler for both entities, for example: `srv.on('boundActionOrFunction', ['MyEntity', 'MyEntity.drafts'], /*...*/)`.

-Additionally, you can add your logic to the draft specific events as follows:
+Additionally, you can add your logic to the draft-specific events as follows:

   ```js
     // When a new draft is created